Lumis Partners' SCL starts 6-mth programme for supply chain startups | Business

 Lumis Partners' SCL starts 6-mth programme for supply chain startups

-SCL believes that innovation in the supply chain would be a key path not only to economic recovery in most industries, but shall also be the lifeline for return to normalcy amid COVID, he added.
-"Through the program 'Supply Chain Labs Accelerator 2020', SCL will nurture and invest in high-potential startups engaged in disrupting supply chain, warehousing and logistics," he said, adding that the intent is to identify and adopt innovations to optimise supply chain, warehousing and logistics.
+SCL believes that innovation in the supply chain would be a key path not only to economic recovery in most industries but shall also be the lifeline for return to normalcy amid COVID, he added.
+"Through the programme 'Supply Chain Labs Accelerator 2020', SCL will nurture and invest in high-potential startups engaged in disrupting the supply chain, warehousing and logistics," he said adding the intent is to identify and adopt innovations to optimise the supply chain, warehousing and logistics.

 In the last edition that concluded in February, SCL had selected nine supply chain startups.
 The cohort of nine that graduated showed 2X-10X growth, and five of them raised follow-on capital or were merged/acquired by the investors..